Highway Embankment Drainage

 • Shear strength of the Fildrain/soil interface

 The performance of Fildrain was shown to exceed that of the crushed stone layer.
-Fildrain is supplied in 4.4m wide rolls, laid perpendicular to the line of the embankment.
+Fildrain is supplied in 4.4m wide rolls and laid perpendicular to the line of the embankment.
 In this way the Fildrain reinforces the structure and aids stabilisation.
 Using Fildrain removed time consuming operations and enabled the use of additional site fill, which led to significant carbon savings.

 ABG Fildrain 7DD Geocomposite